joshnajera/obsidian/Vue.js/Advanced Concept -- Codetta Stone.md

 if (the_storage){
 	the_storage = JSON.parse(the_storage);
 }
-// Delete
+// Delete storage variable
 localStorage.remove("someVariableName");
-// Clear
+// Clear storage variable
 localStorage.clear();

 const route = useRoute();
-console.log("url param: " + route.params); //  Will be an object with the variables inside
+console.log("url param: " + route.params);
+//  Will be an object with the variables inside console.log("url param: " + route.params.id);
-console.log("url param: " + route.params.id); // when it comes to our particular example in [[Router]],   note: Comes in as strings console.log( route.query ); // Get query params
+// when it comes to our particular example in [[Router]],   note: Comes in as strings. you will need to cast it console.log( route.query ); // Get query params

 const router  = useRouter();